-Nevado Pisco Oeste (Western Pisco) is a fine "nevado" - meaning "snow covered mountain" - located in the Huandoy Massif of Cordillera Blanca, Ancash region.
+Nevado Pisco Oeste (Western Pisco) is a fine "nevado" - the Spanish word to mean "snow covered mountain" - located in the Huandoy Massif of Cordillera Blanca, Ancash region.
 The mountain, joined to the famous "Huandoy Group" through a high col, has two different summits.
 Between these ones Pisco Oeste is the easier and the lower one, even if for only 8 meters.
 While the summit of Pisco Este (Eastern Pisco) is rarely frequented, its lower brother is a perfect peak to climb both for skilled mountaineers and novices.